The DeanBeat: Our next game event focuses on growth and the metaverse

 We will look at the plumbing of the metaverse, such as blockchain technology that will let us verify our virtual property and help us take our avatars from one world to another.
 How critical will virtual beings and AI be in fleshing out the virtual worlds?

-We can talk about how VR/AR could help us get there.
+We can talk about how AR/VR could help us get there.
 We can discuss the enterprise side of the metaverse, such as I’m thinking of adding a session on sex and the metaverse, but maybe that one is still the stuff of science fiction.
 We will talk about the investments we still have to make and the startups that look promising.
 And we’ll try to predict what we’ll do in the metaverse, with topics such as transmedia and storytelling.

 Our speakers will address topics like ethics, diversity, and, of course, transformative technology.
 I’m very excited about this event, and I hope you can attend it.